Inductive Representation Learning in Temporal Networks via Causal Anonymous Walks: Additional Experimental Setup Details

-\xhdr{JODIE} The model with code provided \hyperlink{https://github.com/srijankr/jodie}{\textbf{here}} is adapted into our evaluation pipeline.
+\xhdr{JODIE} The model with code provided \href{https://github.com/srijankr/jodie}{\textbf{here}} is adapted into our evaluation pipeline.
 JODIE calculates the $L_2$ distances between the predicted item embedding to other items and uses the rankings to evaluate their performance.
 Here, we consider the negative distances as the prediction score.
 Based on the prediction score, we calculate mAP and AUC.
 We split the data according to the setting in section \ref{section:setting}.
 The model is trained for 50 epoches.
 The dimensions of the dynamic embedding is searched in\{64, 128\} and the best performance is reported.

-\xhdr{DyRep} The model with code provided \hyperlink{https://github.com/uoguelph-mlrg/LDG}{\textbf{here}} is adapted into our evaluation pipeline.
+\xhdr{DyRep} The model with code provided \href{https://github.com/uoguelph-mlrg/LDG}{\textbf{here}} is adapted into our evaluation pipeline.
 We follow most of the settings in the paper.
 That is, we set the number of samples for survival to 5, gradient clipping to 100.
 And we tune the hidden unit size and embedding size in \{32, 64\} to report the best performance.
 The model uses likelihood based on point process to predict links and therefore we use these likelihood scores to compute AUC and AP.

-\xhdr{VGRNN} The model with code provided \hyperlink{https://github.com/VGraphRNN/VGRNN}{\textbf{here}} is adapted into our evaluation pipeline.
+\xhdr{VGRNN} The model with code provided \href{https://github.com/VGraphRNN/VGRNN}{\textbf{here}} is adapted into our evaluation pipeline.
 We use several of its default settings: one-hot node features as input when node attributes are unavailable as suggested by the original paper~\citep{hajiramezanali2019variational}, one layer of GRU network as the history tracking backbone, a learning rate of 1e-2, and training for 1000 epochs.
 Its hidden dimension is searched in \{32, 64\} and the best performance is reported.